Klaus Mietusch: Group commander and death

 Mietusch was killed in action on 17 September 1944 during the first day of Operation Market Garden, the operation to secure a bridgehead over the River Rhine.
 In an attempt to defend against Allied airborne landings in the Netherlands, Mietusch led a flight of 15 Bf 109s to the Allied landing zones.
 Near the German border to the Netherlands, Mietusch flight intercepted a squadron of North American P-51 Mustang fighters.
 In the resulting aerial combat, Mietusch shot down one of the P-51 fighters north of Mönchengladbach before he came under attack by another P-51, piloted by Lieutenant William Beyer from the 376th Fighter Squadron, assigned to the 361st Fighter Group.
-Mietusch was shot down in his Bf 109 G-6/U4 (Werknummer 441646) by Beyer, crashing near Aldekerk.
+Mietusch was shot down in his Bf 109 G-6/U4 (Werknummer 441646) by Beyer, crashing at 15:11 near Aldekerk.

 Posthumously, Mietusch was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 18 November 1944.
 He was the 653rd member of the German armed forces to be so honored.
 Mietusch was buried in the honor section of the Düsseldorf Northern Cemetery (Field 112-Section 0-Grave 117).
 Caldwell characterized Mietusch as a very nervous man with limited social skills.
 According to Caldwell's account, Mietusch never interacted with non-commissioned officers, overcoming his lack of self-confidence by an act of will.
+Command of III.
+Gruppe was temporarily passed on to Hauptmann Paul Schauder before Hauptmann Walter Krupinski officially succeeded Mietusch on 27 September.

 Summary of career

 Aerial victory claims

-According to Heaton, Lewis, Olds and Schulze, Mietusch was credited with 76 aerial victories.
+According to US historian David T. Zabecki, Mietusch was credited with 72 aerial victories.
+The authors Heaton, Lewis, Olds and Schulze list him with 76 aerial victories.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 72 aerial victory claims, plus six further unconfirmed claims.
 This figure includes 15 aerial victories on the Eastern Front and 57 over the Western Allies, including 13 four-engined bombers.